RealWagmi/anon-integration-guide/projects/beefy/README.md

 2. **Yields & Vaults**
     - Best yield for USDC.e on @beefy on Sonic?
     - Best yield for USDC.e on @beefy on Sonic, without the need to LP?
+    - Show pools with wETH on @beefy on Sonic
-    - Give me info on @beefy vault beetsv3-sonic-beefyusdce-scusd on Sonic
+    - Give me info on @beefy vault Boosted Stable Rings on Sonic

 ## Available Functions